coert-work/admin-ui-cli/README.md

-# Takealot admin UI CLI
+# Admin UI CLI

 This is a tool to help automate some common admin UI-related tasks.
-If it gains adoption, it will help us standardize the way we build admin UIs throughout the company.
+If it gains adoption, it could help us standardize the way we build admin UIs throughout the company.

+This is a modified version of Tim Lycett's work, so thanks Tim!

 # Dev Status:
 >